Network analysis

 you can add attributes that should be displayed in the tooltips for each node when you move the mouse pointer over it.

-as color and add id
+as color and add id_p2n

 [3]: